chazzlabs/reddit-again/README.md

-# React Boilerplate
+# Reddit Again

-A simple boilerplate for creating a React app quickly.

-_Be sure to search for and change the following throughout the application:_

-* `React Boilerplate`, `ReactBoilerplate`, `react-boilerplate`
-* `MyComponent`, `my-component`
+This is a silly Reddit client built for learning React.

-# Installing
+# Installing and Running Locally

 1. Clone the repo
-3. `npm install -g gulp` to install Gulp globally.
+2. `npm install -g gulp` to install Gulp globally.
-4. `npm install` to resolve project dependencies.
+3. `npm install` to resolve project dependencies.
+4. `npm start` to run the local server